arya-analytics/delta/docs/rfc/220518-aspen-p2p-network.md

 Aspen does not support remote get requests.
 If a key cannot be found in underlying KV, returns a ErrNotFound error.
 This decision was made for two reasons:

-1. We maintain a consistent view of the state even when other cluster members cannot be reached.
+1. We maintain a consistent view of storage even when other cluster members cannot be reached.
 2. We can simply extend the kv interface of an existing store, providing functionality such as prefix iteration.

+This means that the only difference between a read to a local KV store is that we check for deletion tombstones before returning a value.

 Providing consistent remote reads is an undertaking for future iterations.

-This means that the life of a get is almost the same, except we check for deletion tombstones before returning a value.

 ### Merging Updates